Santosh Shah

-Santosh Shah is a Nepalese chef based on London, known for competing in the UK’s reality cookery TV series BBC MasterChef: The Professionals in 2020.
-Declared second runner up, Santosh is credited for popularising Nepalese cuisine in the UK.
-In 2021, Santosh once again, competed in the UK’s BBC MasterChef: The Professionals Rematch and was declared the winner.
+Santosh Shah is a Nepalese chef based in London, known for competing in the UK's reality cookery TV series BBC MasterChef: The Professionals in 2020.
+Declared first runner up, Santosh is credited for popularising Nepalese cuisine in the UK and worldwide.
+In 2021, Santosh once again, competed in the UK's BBC MasterChef: The Professionals Rematch and was declared the winner.

 Early life

-Santosh grew up in Karjhana, a small village outside of Kathmandu.
-When he was nine, he started working as a labourer digging canals to support his family’s financial needs.
+Santosh grew up in Karjhana village of Siraha district, a small village outside of Kathmandu.
+When he was nine, he started working as a labourer digging canals to support his family's financial needs.
 When he was 14, he travelled to India for his first culinary job as a dishwasher in a five-star hotel.
 It was at this point that Santosh realised his dream of becoming a chef.
 He worked under Executive Chef and CEO Vivek Singh for over two years, rising through the hospitality ranks in India.
 Santosh received his Diploma in Hotel & Catering Management from the Institute of Baroda, India before travelling to London in 2010.

 Career

 Santosh worked at some of famous Indian restaurants in London including Dishoom and Michelin-starred Benares, before becoming a sous-chef at Chef Vivek Singh’s Westminster hot spot, The Cinnamon Club.
 Santosh worked at The Cinnamon Club for several years, before eventually becoming Head Chef at its sister restaurant, Cinnamon Kitchen, in the City.

 In 2018 Santosh was appointed at Executive Chef of the five-star LaLit Hotel in London, where he worked until his appearance on MasterChef in 2020.
-He is currently working as the Head of The Cinnamon Collection.
+He is currently living and working in Nepal owning multiple restaurants brand called Mithila thali and Ayla by santosh shah, he was Head of The Cinnamon Collection.